ZMarsh20/AndroidDev/README.md

 -then read them into our app and display with a recycler view and allow the user to chose how the recycler view is organized and also select favorites (updating our database) which is another sorting option.

-Fragment_games is a homework where we had to make an app that allowed the user to -play a number guessing game or tic tac toe on the top or bottom of the screen or both (crowded feeling in the app but was focused on practicing fragmentation)
+Fragment_Games is a homework where we had to make an app that allowed the user to -play a number guessing game or tic tac toe on the top or bottom of the screen or both (crowded feeling in the app but was focused on practicing fragmentation)